data-apis/scipy-2023-presentation/paper.rst

        keepdims=False, name=None)
    torch.mean(input, dim, keepdim=False, out=None)

-We then standardized the representation of the extracted public API data for subsequent analysis and joined individual table data using NumPy as our reference relation.
-From the unified representation, we determined commonalities and differences by analyzing the intersection, and its complement, of available APIs across each array library.
+We determined commonalities and differences by analyzing the intersection, and its complement, of available APIs across each array library.
 From the intersection, we derived a subset of common APIs suitable for standardization based on prevalence and ease of implementation.
 The common API subset included function names, method names, attribute names, and positional and keyword arguments.
 As an example of a derived API, consider the common API for computing the arithmetic mean:

 .. code:: python